gill-gemini/Salesforce-Client-App/README.md

 The profanity check api rest endpoint is set in the custom metadata type(Profanity_Check_Setting__mdt).
 Remote site settings should have the rest API URL.

+The client app can only handle one file in a transaction.
+If bulk of files are loaded , then only for the first file , the profanity check is done.

 Package.xml contains all the metadata , which needs to be deployed to sandbox.

 [1] https://github.com/gill-gemini/profanitycheckapi/tree/master